 Okay, kind of a misleading title because if you set out to “win” an argument you aren’t likely to get very far.
-I’ve seen a lot of arguments lately on facebook and other places, where people take a side on an issue and take the stance that anyone who disagrees with them is just plain wrong.
-There’s a tendency to dispense with any tact and go right for the “and if you can’t see that your wrong, you’re just ignorant, stupid, (or pick your adjective).
-This type of communication rarely convinces the person to change their mind and will likely make them dig in their heels even more.
+I’ve seen a lot of arguments lately on facebook and other places.
+People take a side on an issue and take the stance that anyone who disagrees with them is just plain wrong.
+There’s a tendency to dispense with any tact and go right for the “and if you can’t see that you’re just ignorant, stupid, (or pick your adjective).
+This type of communication rarely changes someone’s mind and likely makes them dig in their heels even more.

 I’ve never met anyone who responds well to criticism, especially when it’s harsh criticism.
 People often just dig in and defend themselves or their position more intently.